 The nationality of asylum seekers changes as crises come and go across the globe, since asylum seekers come mainly from countries embroiled in political and military conflict (Crawley 2010).
-In 2011 the leading sources of asylum applicants in the UK were Pakistan, Iran, Sri Lanka, Syria, Eritrea, Albania, Bangladesh and Afghanistan.
+In 2013 the leading sources of asylum applicants in the UK were Pakistan, Iran, Sri Lanka, Syria, Eritrea, Albania, Bangladesh and Afghanistan.
 Iraq and Somalia have dropped out of the top ten after once comprised a large share of asylum applicants in Britain, reaching high points 2002 for Iraq (14,570 applicants, 17% of that year’s total) and 1999 for Somalia (7,495, 11% of total).
 By contrast, applicants from Syria increased by several hundred in the past year alone, from 1289 in 2012 to 1669 in 2013, rising from fifth to fourth on the list of leading sources of UK asylum applicants.
 Eritrea was the leading source country for asylum applicants in 2014, increasing from 1,377 applicants in 2013 to 3,239 in 2014.

 As recently as 2000, the UK received more than 20,000 asylum seekers from Europe, more than from Africa or the Middle East, including thousands from Serbia and Montenegro and thousands more from 2004 EU Accession states.
-Resolution of crises as well as EU enlargement seemed to reduce the numbers of asylum seekers in the UK; European asylum seekers in the UK accounted for only 3025 cases in 2004 and fell further to 826 in 2011.
+Resolution of crises, as well as EU enlargement, seems to have reduced the number of asylum seekers in the UK; European asylum seekers in the UK accounted for only 3025 cases in 2004 and fell further to 2,046 in 2013.